kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ![](https://raw.github.com/kcudding/kcudding.github.io/main/teach/RIntro/logistic1.png)

-This type of data is best fit by an s-shaped curve instead of a line.
+As you can see in the plot, this type of data is best fit by an s-shaped curve instead of a line.
 And this is another difference between linear and logistic regressions.

 ## What does the logistic curve mean?